anoop-kc/chatfood-frontend/README.md

 ### Design Considerations

 - The framework used for the project is React with Typescript
-- The latest version of raact is used with vite as a build tool
+- The latest version of react is used with vite as a build tool
 - Vitest + React Testing Library is used for writing and running unit tests
 - No third party javascript libraries were used
 - Component Hierarchy :